-Professor of Practice, Public Administration and International Affairs
+Professor of Practice and Vice Chair, Public Administration and International Affairs

 B.A., State University of New York at Albany, 1971